!Call Now! Button Tablet

 Mind the Treats

 As the holiday season approaches, it’s tempting to share some of those delicious fall treats with our pets.
-However, some human foods can be harmful to them.
+However, fall safety tips for pet owners include knowing that some human foods can harm them.
 For instance, chocolate and grapes are no-nos for pets.
-Even some seemingly harmless fall spices like nutmeg can be toxic.
+Even seemingly harmless fall spices like nutmeg can be toxic.
 Stick to pet-friendly treats and consult your vet before introducing any new foods into your pet’s diet.

 Stay Visible

 The days will be getting shorter, and darkness sets in earlier.
 This means that visibility becomes a crucial aspect of keeping your pet safe during your evening walks.
+For more safety tips during the back-to-school season, read our article on ‘Back To School Pet Safety‘.
 Invest in a reflective collar, leash, or even a little vest for your furry friend.
 Not only will this make them easier to spot, but it will also add an extra layer of protection when you’re out and about.

-Our Advice on Fall Safety Tips for Pet Owners in 2024
+Fall Safety Tips for Pet Owners in 2024: Handling Hazards and Protecting Your Furry Friends